 Small businesses

-Large Businesses
+Large businesses

 At Tech.co we don’t write about products and services without conducting thorough research, and hands-on testing where applicable.
-While this process can be time-consuming, it’s time well spent if it means we’re providing better, more useful information for your business.
+While this process can be time consuming, it’s time well spent if it means we’re providing better, more useful information for your business.

-When it comes to project management software, test out each project management software first-hand, guided by an in-house research framework consisting of six core assessment areas that break down into a range of smaller subcategories.
-This framework is based on the factors companies and project managers have told us are important to their every day usage.
+When it comes to project management software, we test out each program first-hand, guided by an in-house research framework consisting of six core assessment areas that break down into a range of smaller subcategories.
+This framework is based on the factors companies and project managers have told us are important to their everyday usage.
 The six criteria are:

-- Ease of Use: After getting five to six participants to test each project management software for an hour, we assessed how easy it was to set up a project with the platforms, how clear their interface was, and how easy they were to navigate.
+- Ease of use: After getting five to six participants to test each project management software for an hour, we assessed how easy it was to set up a project with the platforms, how clear their interfaces were, and how easy they were to navigate.

 - Pricing: We look at all plan costs.
 Providers offering lots of features for lower costs will have better pricing scores than those that lock them away on higher-tier plans.

-- Customer Support: We assess the ways you can contact your project management software provider if something goes wrong.
+- Customer support: We assess the ways you can contact your project management software provider if something goes wrong.
 Providers offering 24/7 live support, as well as phone-based support and onboarding assistance, get the best scores.

 - Security: For this area, we assess the security options offered by each provider.
-This includes user-level security features like 2-factor authentication as well as more administrative security measures like user permissions and IP restrictions.
+This includes user-level security features like two-factor authentication, as well as more administrative security measures like user permissions and IP restrictions.

 - Integrations: We assess the quantity — and the quality — of the applications each project management software provider integrates with.

 - Functionality: This part of our research involves assessing the full feature set that each product provides.
-We look at 4 function-based sub-categories as part of this, including task management, project & workflow creation, data visualization, and collaboration.
+We look at four function-based sub-categories as part of this, including task management, project and workflow creation, data visualization, and collaboration.

-It’s important to note that not all of these criteria hold equal weight in our testing methodology.
-This is best practice, and based on what businesses have told us is essential, compared to what’s simply “nice to have”.
-Because of their central importance to project management, how easy each tool is to use, how much it costs, features for project & workflow creation, and task management had more of an impact on the overall than other criteria.
+Because of their central importance to project management, how easy each tool is to use, how much it costs, features for project and workflow creation, and task management had more of an impact overall than other criteria.